 Another complication of severe muscle strains can be a compartment syndrome.
 When a severe strain occurs there is a lot of local swelling and blood in the area, which has nowhere to escape to.
 The force of the extra fluid in the area can put pressure on the other local muscles and arteries and can cause severe damage or death to the muscles by cutting off their blood supply.
-Symptoms of a compartment syndrome can include a sudden, new and excessive pain or ache in the injured area, pins and needles or tingling, difficulty moving the body part, and tightness on palpation of the area.
+Symptoms of a compartment syndrome can include a sudden, new and excessive pain or ache in the injured area, pins and needles or tingling, difficulty moving the Healthy Body part, and tightness on palpation of the area.
 An acute compartment syndrome requires immediate medical attention in order to decompress the compartment, restore blood supply to the tissues, and ensure no muscle death occurs in the affected area.

 A severe muscle strain may also result in a much less common, but serious, complication call rhabdomyolysis.
 In this condition muscle fibers rapidly die off and muscle protein and enzymes are then released into the blood stream and out in the urine.
-Due to the muscle protein and enzymes traveling in the blood stream, rhabdomyolysis can cause symptoms related to not just the local muscle, but also the entire functioning of the body including kidney problems.
+Due to the muscle protein and enzymes traveling in the blood stream, rhabdomyolysis can cause symptoms related to not just the local muscle, but also the entire functioning of the Healthy Body including kidney problems.
 The condition of rhabdomyolysis can also be caused by other injuries than a muscle strain.
 Rhabdomyolysis may be difficult to diagnose but can cause symptoms such as ongoing muscle pain, weakness and stiffness, as well as darkened urine.
 Rhabdomyolysis itself can be the cause of a compartment syndrome in the area.
 If rhabdomyolysis is suspected, a blood and urine test will be required to confirm the diagnosis.
 Treatment of rhabdomyolysis can be complicated and will depend on the severity of the condition as well as the initial cause of it.

 Muscle strains involve a tear to the fibers of a muscle and vary in healing time depending on how severe the strain is.
 If you experience a muscle strain, let the expert physiotherapists at ProActive Rehab & Sport Injury Centre assist you in determining the severity of your strain as well as help get you back to your everyday activity or sport by guiding you through the appropriate rehabilitation program.